Assos H.Rally Cargo Shorts S7 and H.Rally Boxer Mountain Bike Shorts S7 Review

 It’s always great when an apparel maker can give you added protection without adding bulk, weight, or discomfort.
 Assos did an amazing job of this by adding pockets in the H.rallyBoxer for their custom impactPads, which are included with the liners.
 The impactPads are lightweight, flexible pads made with a material that adapts to the shape of your legs but hardens on impact.
 Assos stitched the pockets into an ideal position to sit over the bone that is the first to get hit in a fall that put you on your side.
 All I really have to say about these pads is that I never notice them on a ride and with that being the case, I’ll gladly keep them in at all times.
 At the end of the day, they probably won’t prevent any real injuries but if they can mean the difference between a bad bone bruise and not, that’s a great benefit.

 The H.rallycargoShorts and H.rallyBoxer are extremely well-made, comfortable, high-performing mountain bike shorts for all types of riders.
 A range of premium materials are used to allow the shorts to stretch and move with you while being durable and breathable.
 The sign of a great mountain bike short is not noticing them and that is exactly how I felt through my H.rallycargoShorts and H.rallyBoxer review.
 The zippers at the waist and legs are a standout feature for adjusting fit and the removable impactPads give a nice bit of added protection without any real sacrifice.
-At $119 for the H.rallyBoxer and $199 for the H.rallycargoShorts, you definitely pay a premium for Assos’s superior products.
+You definitely pay a premium for Assos’s superior products.
 That said, if you spend a lot of time riding, the added comfort can really be worth it on a long ride and I definitely suggest adding them to your arsenal.
-See assos.com for more information.
+Visit backcountry.com/assos for more information.